Alan Carr: Television and film

 Carr's early TV career included guest appearances on 8 Out of 10 Cats in 2005 and The Law of the Playground in 2006.
 He and Justin Lee Collins co-hosted The Friday Night Project from series two in 2006 until it was cancelled after the end of series eight in February 2009.
 Carr went on to host two series of Channel 4's game show Alan Carr's Celebrity Ding Dong from 2007 to 2009, and the chat show Alan Carr: Chatty Man, which ran for 16 series from 2009-2016, with Christmas Specials in 2016 and 2017.

 Carr was a Traitor on the first series of The Celebrity Traitors, which aired in October and November 2025.
 He won the series, with his prize money of £87,500 being donated to Neuroblastoma UK, a charity he personally chose focusing on childhood cancer.
-In August 2025, Carr was announced as one of the contestants on the second series of LOL: Last One Laughing UK, set to be released in 2026 on Amazon Prime Video.
+In August 2025, Carr was announced as one of the contestants on the second series of LOL: Last One Laughing UK, which premiered in 2026 on Amazon Prime Video.